Evernote Business Quick Start Guide

 Get started with Evernote Business in 4 easy steps:

-- Create a new Evernote Business account for your company
+- Create an Evernote Business account

 - Create business notebooks and add content

 - Share business content with the team

 For a more comprehensive walk-through of setting up Evernote Business for your team, see the Evernote Business Deployment Guide.

 To create an Evernote Business account for your team:

 - Go to the Evernote Business website and click the Try it now button.

 - Fill out the form with your full name, the name of your business, your business email address, and an account password.